Detecting Initial System-Environment Correlations from a Single Observable: Examples: Three Canonical Initial States

-so $z^{(\mathrm{corr})}(t^*)=1$ while every factorized initial state allows only $z(t^*)\in[-\tfrac{1}{2},\tfrac{1}{2}]$.
-The red marker in Fig.~\ref{fig:bell-envelope} highlights this violation.
-Since no product initial state with the same calibrated $\rho_S(0)$ can reproduce this value, initial system-environment correlations are certified using only the single observable $z(t)$.
+The red marker in Fig.~\ref{fig:bell-envelope} therefore lies above the upper factorized bound.
+Since no product initial state with the same calibrated $\rho_S(0)$ can reproduce this value, the observation certifies initial system--environment correlations using only the single observable $z(t)$.

 \paragraph*{Experimental note.} In practice, $z(t)=\langle\sigma_z^S\rangle(t)$ is obtained by repeatedly preparing the system and performing a projective measurement of $\sigma_z^S$ at time $t$, then averaging the binary outcomes.
 This procedure uses only a single measurement axis and is standard in NMR, trapped ions, superconducting qubits, and NV centers.